BolaNasr/Umnai_Vehicles/README.md

 * Run the tests ( unitTest and end to end test.)

-  **Note:** Need to run server before test because end to end test using actual server
+  **Note:** Need to run server before test because end to end test using the server is running
     ```commandline
     python3 manage.py test
     ```